A Hero in Our Own Back Yard

 In 1803 Daniel Servos died at age 55.
-Grieving with the family, Jupiter joined the large funeral procession down the dirt path, to where they laid Daniel to rest.
+Grieving with the family, Jupiter joined the large funeral procession along the tree lined ridge, to where they laid Daniel to rest.

 Jupiter was in his early 40s when he married Mary Ann Arrishaw at St. Mark’s Church on Sept.
 4, 1804 with Reverend Robert Addison officiating.
-Shortly after, they moved to Chippawa.
-Over the next eight years Mary Ann gave birth to four children.
-Their peaceful life was short-lived when rumours of political unrest began to circulate.
+Shortly after, they moved to Chippawa where he was free to start a new life.
+Over the next eight years Mary Ann gave birth to four children however their peaceful life was short-lived when rumours of political unrest began to circulate.

 In the summer of 1812 Britain declared war with the U.S. The stakes were high for the black community, enslaved or free.
 The main concern was if Upper Canada fell into U.S. control those who had been emancipated would lose their hard-won freedom and fall under the slavery laws still in effect.

 Pierpoint, now in his 60s, petitioned the government to allow him to raise a company of Black troops to help protect the Niagara frontier.
-The local military eventually accepted his offer but only if they had a white commander, Captain R. Runchey.
+The local military eventually accepted his offer but only if they accepted a white commander, the notoriously inept Captain R. Runchey.